ddiLab/SageEdu/microphone/readme.md

 * Instructions and code demonstrating how to record WAV files in a Python program using the microphone

+<h2>readAudio2.ipynb</h2>

+* Note: requires virtual environment setup
+* Instructions and code demonstrating how to read WAV files in a Python program

+<h2>writeAudio2.ipynb</h2>

+* Note: requires virtual environment setup
+* Instructions and code demonstrating how to record WAV files in a Python program using the microphone

 <h2>sample.wav</h2>

 * A sample WAV file for use in the `readingWavFiles` notebook

+<h2>waves.wav</h2>

+* A sample WAV file for use in the `readAudio2` notebook

 <h2>readme.md</h2>